 Running away from reality

-During three successive summers of 2008, 2009 and 2010 when Kashmir remained continually on boil, even those with very mediocre memory would remember how everybody right from Srinagar to New Delhi was desperately searching for some opening to break the jinx.
-And those in know of things would testify that not only the people in the security and intelligence establishment, but even those on important positions in non-profit and academic arena were also on a virtual look-out for those - people and openings – that could help the state to somehow salvage the situation.
-The visit of a parliamentary delegation and subsequent deployment of interlocutors’ group on ‘mission Kashmir’ and many more such initiatives in-between and afterwards, were all part of this abject anxiety.
+During the turbulent nineties when Kashmir was on boil, even those with very mediocre memory would remember how everybody right from Srinagar to New Delhi was desperately searching for some opening to break the jinx.
+And those in know of things would testify that not only the people in the security and intelligence establishment, but even those on important positions in non-profit and academic arena were also on a virtual look-out for those – people and openings – that could help the state to somehow salvage the situation.

 But history bears witness that New Delhi has traditionally been like this – its perceived urge for solutions enervates once it is able to manage a crisis situation and bring back some semblance of calm to Kashmir, although it knows that any calm here will ever remain restive and susceptible to blowing up into a full-fledged crisis in the face of the slightest provocation – and there is certainly no dearth of such provocations that trigger unprecedented crises situations here.